Jump to topic

 Program Details

-The program is ideally sized to offer a family-like atmosphere.
-As the only children’s hospital, pediatric intensive care unit and Level IV neonatal intensive care unit in the region, Penn State Children’s Hospital offers a level of patient diversity, acuity and complexity that is comparable to, and may exceed that of, the largest children’s hospitals and pediatric residency programs in the nation.
+The program is ideally sized to offer a family-like atmosphere but also flexibility for time off.
+As the only children’s hospital, pediatric intensive care unit and Level IV neonatal intensive care unit in the region, Penn State Health Children’s Hospital offers a level of patient diversity, acuity and complexity that is comparable to, and may exceed that of, the largest children’s hospitals and pediatric residency programs in the nation.

 Learn More about the Residency

-Thank you for your interest in the Pediatric Residency at Penn State Children’s Hospital.
+Thank you for your interest in the Pediatric Residency at Penn State Health Children’s Hospital.

 Our program prides itself on helping trainees develop the lifelong skills of goal-setting and self-directed learning within a curriculum that allows significant flexibility for individualization.
-Our residents are the driving force not only of their own professional development, but also in the continued evaluation and improvement of the residency experience with opportunities to participate in numerous committees focused on wellness, curriculum development, program evaluation, recruitment, patient safety, informatics and diversity, equity, and inclusion.
+The ACGME is requiring an extensive individualized curriculum for each pediatric residency program in 2025, but our residency has been implementing this educational innovation for over a decade.
+Our residents are the driving force not only of their own professional development, but also in the continued evaluation and improvement of the residency experience with opportunities to participate in numerous committees focused on wellness, curriculum development, program evaluation, recruitment, patient safety, quality improvement, informatics and diversity, equity and inclusion.

 Trainees are also given the opportunity to further develop their educator skills through lectures, electives and retreats offered by the Woodward Center for Excellence in Health Sciences Education.
 No matter your interest, we will work hard to find educational opportunities to support your goals.

 The town of Hershey, located 13 miles from the state capital of Harrisburg, is an easy and affordable place to live, where residents are able to rent apartments or purchase homes in safe neighborhoods with highly rated public schools all within a few miles of the hospital.
-Whether you want to ride one of the 15 roller coasters at Hersheypark, catch a country music concert at Hersheypark Stadium, laugh with your favorite comedian at the Giant Center, watch a musical at the Hershey Theater, cheer on the Hershey Bears hockey team, kayak the Swatara Creek/Susquehanna River, hike the Appalachian Trail, or relax at a local brewery, there is something in this region for everyone.
+Whether you want to ride one of the 15 roller coasters at Hersheypark, catch a concert at Hersheypark Stadium, laugh with your favorite comedian at the Giant Center, watch a musical at the Hershey Theater, cheer on the Hershey Bears hockey team (2023 and 2024 Back-to-Back Calder Cup Champions!), kayak the Swatara Creek/Susquehanna River, hike the Appalachian Trail, bike the Capital Area Greenbelt, or relax at a local winery/brewery, there is something in this region for everyone.

 Aaron R. Shedlock, MD, FAAP